WHAT IS IT?

 WHAT ELSE YOU GOT?

 What’s more, Spirulina removes heavy metals from the body courtesy of its massive Chlorophyll content.
 This sucks the toxins out of the blood and fortifies the immune system.
-A study was even conducted that showed that, when taken in tandem with zinc supplements, five grams of Spirulina reduced arsenic toxicity by nearly half.
+A study was even conducted that showed that, when taken in tandem with zinc supplements, five grams reduced arsenic toxicity by nearly half.

 Additional research has been underway that points to Spirulina’s potential as a form of radiation therapy due to its ability to bind with radioactive isotopes.